 Communication by phone or in person is required on each day of a period of absence.
-If absence notes are received they should be initialled and dated by the form tutor.
-All notes must be sent to the Attendance Administrator on the same day they are received.
+If absence notes are received, they should be initialled and dated by the class teacher.
+All notes must be sent to the Administrator/Attendance Officer on the same day they are received.